SK Hynix speeds up spending to meet chip shortage, sees strong demand

 “The company expects customers’ chip inventory to decrease quickly as current stronger-than-expected demand growth in the broader IT market continues,” it said in a statement.

-SK Hynix, which competes with bigger rival Samsung Electronics Co (005930.KS), said supplies were expected to remain tight throughout the year for DRAM chips that are widely used in laptops and other computing devices.
+SK Hynix, which competes with bigger rival Samsung Electronics Co, said supplies were expected to remain tight throughout the year for DRAM chips that are widely used in laptops and other computing devices.

 It forecast a faster-than-expected increase in demand and prices for NAND memory chips that serve the data storage market.